MasterOfBrokenLogic/OS/anu.md

 - **Security and Protection**: Ensuring data security and process isolation.

 ### 4. System Call
-A **System Call** is a mechanism that allows user-level processes to request services from the OS kernel.
-System calls provide the interface between a running program and the operating system, enabling functions like file manipulation, process control, and communication.
+A system call is a request made by a program to the operating system for performing tasks that the program can't do directly, like accessing hardware, managing files, or controlling processes.
+It allows programs to interact with the OS safely and efficiently, ensuring secure access to system resources.
+Examples include operations like opening a file (open()), reading data (read()), or creating a new process (fork()).

 ### 5. System Call Interface
-The **System Call Interface (SCI)** is a set of functions that serve as a bridge between user programs and the operating system.
-It enables programs to execute operations such as reading/writing files, creating processes, and managing memory by invoking kernel functions.
+The **System Call Interface (SCI)** is the layer that allows user programs to interact with the operating system's kernel through system calls.
+It provides a way for programs to request services like file handling, memory management, and process control, while ensuring secure and controlled access to system resources.

 ### 6. Types of System Calls
 System calls can be categorized into: